LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ![Python output](figures/6-1-5-5.png)

-We then plotted hourly rainfall data chronologically from the 23 rain gauges in the most similar group into 23 graphs.
-The figures also show that when the value of the flood sensor is high, the value of the rain gauge also increases.
-The changing trends of the two are indeed very similar, which is in line with our common sense expectations.
+Next, we created 23 separate charts, each showing the hourly rainfall recorded by one of the 23 rain gauges in the group we identified as most similar.
+These charts revealed a notable pattern: when the flood sensor readings were high, the rainfall measurements from the rain gauges also tended to increase.
+This trend between the two sets of data was strikingly similar, aligning well with what we would logically expect.

 ```python
 fig = plt.figure(figsize=(8, 2*(len(Best_Site)//4+1)), dpi=150)